souradeep98/Flutter-Neumorphic/README.md

 # NeumorphicApp

-You can use direcly in your project a `NeumorphicApp`, surrounding your code
+You can use directly in your project a `NeumorphicApp`, surrounding your code

 It handle directly NeumorphicTheme & Navigation (and all possibilities of MaterialApp )